AnyLog-co/documentation/training/advanced/background deployment.md

 ```
 In the example above, **get inserts** is executed on the target node 198.74.50.131:32048.

-Users can associate the CLI to one or more target nodes as in the examples below:
+Users can assign a CLI to one or more target nodes as in the examples below:

-### Associating a CLI to a peer node:
+### Assigning a CLI to a peer node:
 ```anylog
  run client 198.74.50.131:32048
 ```
 The CLI prompt would be extended to show the peer node, and commands are executed on the peer node.
-Below is an example os issuing a command on an associated peer:
+Below is an example os issuing a command on an assigned peer:
 ```anylog
 AL > 198.74.50.131:32048 >> get connections